Osaka Castle

 The 6th floor is a corridor and is not open to the public.

-5F The World of the Summer Siege of Osaka
+5F The World of the Folding Screen Depicting the Summer Siege of Osaka

-The fierce battle between the Sanada Yukimura and Matsudaira Tadanaga forces is recreated with miniature figures.
+The fierce battle between Sanada Yukimura’s forces and Matsudaira Tadanao’s forces is recreated with miniature figures.

-The stories of each famous scene depicted in the folding screens of the Summer Siege of Osaka are explained visually.
+The stories of the famous scenes depicted on the Folding Screen of the Summer Siege of Osaka are explained visually.

-There are two setups on the north and south sides of the floor, with subtitles available in Japanese, English, Chinese, and Korean.
+There are two installations in total, located on the north and south sides of the floor, and subtitles are available in Japanese, English, Chinese, and Korean.

 4F Toyotomi Hideyoshi and His Era